 This is not a sponsored post.
-I don’t have any sort of relationship with Britax besides a few tweets and being part of the Traveling Mom Network.
+I don’t have any sort of relationship with Britax.
 That being said, I have trusted Britax since Day 1 with Will and Charlie.

 The kids are now 6 and 4 and still strapped into Britax seats daily.
 I have never encountered a problem with them and have been in two minor accidents where the kids walked away unharmed.
 After each accident, we replaced the seats and thanked our lucky stars.

-Currently, CAA is asking Canadians to take a minute and make the Distracted Driving Promise to simply focus on the road.
-One you have completed the promise, check out this simulation that shows you what you miss every time you answer a text or reach down for something in your car.
+Why not take a minute and make the Distracted Driving Promise to simply focus on the road.
+Once you have completed the promise, check out this simulation that shows you what you miss every time you answer a text or reach down for something in your car.
 With one text message taking approximately 30 seconds to answer, I would have missed seeing 209 potential pedestrians in Toronto.
 Can you imagine how many lives would be ruined if I had hit even one?

 Keeping Kids Safe on Planes